 Composite soil samples will be required by the disposal facility for waste characterization profiling purposes prior to their acceptance of the waste.
-This can be completed by collecting in-situ samples for compositing in the regulated areas, or by removing the soils and collecting ex-situ samples from soil stockpiles.
-Due to space restrictions at the Site, the latter would likely require an offsite staging area that would require compliance with VTDEC sensitive receptor setbacks and security requirements set forth in IRule.
-Additionally, the staging area would require approval from both the owner and VTDEC via VTDEC's offsite storage form.
-This form and typical waste profiling analytical requirements as required by Casella for their NEWSVT Landfill in Coventry, VT is included in Appendix E.
+This will be completed by the EP who will collect one in-situ composite sample utilizing hand tools in each of the regulated areas (Proposed Excavation Area A and Proposed Excavation Area B).
+Typical waste profiling analytical requirements as required by Casella for their NEWSVT Landfill in Coventry, VT is included in Appendix E.

 This CAP assumes the soils will be non-hazardous.
 Additional sampling and coordination would be required if any of the soils turn out to be hazardous.
-Following facility acceptance the soils shall be loaded by the GC and hauled to the disposal facility under bill of lading by permitted and licensed waste haulers.
+Following facility acceptance, the soils shall be loaded by the GC and hauled directly to the disposal facility under bill of lading by permitted and licensed waste haulers.
 Any disposal receipts and/or waste manifests for all waste transported for offsite disposal shall be provided to the EP for inclusion in the final report.
+Although not anticipated, in the event any temporary onsite or offsite stockpiling of regulated soils is required, the GC under EP direction shall comply with all VTDEC requirements set forth in the soil stockpiling form included in Appendix E.